How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Results and Discussions

-The Java project \textit{Frederikam/FredBoat}\footnote{\url{https://github.com/Frederikam/FredBoat}} is a bot that can be used to play music in a voice chat application.
+Ten more projects also showed an increase in the average merge effort by more than 1,000\%.
+By further inspection, we found that eight of them are unofficial forks of the Java project \textit{Frederikam/FredBoat}\footnote{ This repository has migrated to closed source after the data collection.
+The old URL is \url{https://github.com/Frederikam/FredBoat}.
+Despite this, its history can be inspected on unofficial forks, like \url{https://github.com/Siro256/FredBoat}.}.
+Since they are not official forks according to the GitHub API, they were not identified as forks during the corpus filtering.
+Thus, some of the merges of this project are replicated in our dataset.
+This might be the cause why Java showed an increase in the average merge effort, differently from the other languages.
+This project is a bot that can be used to play music in a voice chat application.
 Before adopting the \textit{Togglz} feature toggles framework, the average effort for its branch merges was 0.1.
 This number increased to 2.16 after the adoption of the framework.
 Analyzing each merge separately, we observed that, before the adoption, 29 branch merges occurred, most of them (27) with zero merge effort.
 On the other hand, after the adoption, 13 branch merges happened, whereas 12 had zero merge effort and one\footnote{\url{https://github.com/Frederikam/FredBoat/commit/6f73c3fc53bbc1b3e5b1a3b62f2eb1b18719d8a8}} had an effort value of 26.
 Further inspecting this merge reveals that it results from the merge of a branch that had not been synchronized for 27 days.
 Consequently, many conflicts had to be manually resolved.
 In this project, the average effort may not be proportional because of this big merge.
+The other two projects are \textit{kilimchoi/teamleada.com} and \textit{HabitantsLieuxMemoires/web-app}.
+Both are Ruby web-app projects with educational purposes. \textit{kilimchoi/teamleada.com} has an average merge effort of 0.84 before and 29.24 after the adoption of FT.
+The 3,397\% increase can be explained by one big merge\footnote{\url{https://github.com/kilimchoi/teamleada.com/commit/087c405bfb7ce3477c29343ce70594686ccd7692}} with an effort of 5,308 which happened in the period after the adoption of FT.
+In comparison, the highest merge effort before the adoption of FT is 68\footnote{\url{https://github.com/kilimchoi/teamleada.com/commit/7dd86d82feb09d0cf0034c5aa3d8ea3f92031236}}.
+On the other hand, \textit{HabitantsLieuxMemoires/web-app} has an average merge effort of 0.05 before and 0.96 after the adoption of FT.
+Thus, the 1,732\% increase can be explained by the very low merge effort in the before FT period.